grossrc/Component-Label-Maker/README.md

     ```bash
     python label_maker_app.py
     ```
+## Quarks and Use-cases
+The generated code was designed to fit multiple label sizes, and it should size itself to each accordingly.
+One very odd quark of this program which I have tried and failed to solve is of the first initial print after connecting to the printer.
+The Niimbot printer will "print" two blank labels before actually adhering to the proper printed label from the program.
+I have no idea why this happens, and I've bounced around different solutions, which was like playing whack-a-mole.
+If I managed to solve this problem (usually by changing the transmitted label size), then other issue popped up.
+At the end of the day, the program works fine with this minor bug, but don't be alarmed when your first print double prints on blank labels.

 ## DigiKey API Help
 Getting the DigiKey API credentials can be difficult.
 I clicked around for a while before finding out where I needed to go.
 A Client_ID and Client_Secret are what's used by the DigiKey API to verify queries.
 To get these parameters from your DigiKey account, you must go to https://developer.digikey.com/ and create an organization/project/production app.
 The only specific API endpoint used for this program is "ProductInformation V4", so make sure that is what's selected when creating your "production app".
-Once created, you should have credentials which can be copied over to your .env file.
-This file will be referenced by the program anytime your credentails are needed.
+Once created, you should have credentials that can be copied over to your .env file.
+This file will be referenced by the program anytime your credentials are needed.